 Here are the winning strategies of Texas Holdem:

-- Starting Hands
+Starting Hands

 Try to play with premium starting hands, such as pairs of Aces, Kings, Queens, and Jacks.
 Playing with lower-ranking cards can cost you a lot.
 Play with strong hands and play aggressively.

-- Position
+Position

 Your position at the table is crucial.
-You will benefit the most when you play from the late position, as you will have access to more information.
+You will benefit the most when you play from the last position, as you will have access to more information.
 Playing from an early position can be risky, as you have less information.

-- Bet Sizing
+Bet Sizing

-- Table Selection
+Table Selection

 Look for tables with weak players who play too many hands in online games.
 Similarly, avoid playing on tables where your opponents match your skills or play better than you—table selection comes when you have the abovementioned strategies.